aponysus/rego/docs/extending.md

 ## Versioning note

-This extension surface will stabilize during the `v0.x` series.
-Until `v1.0.0`, consider all APIs provisional.
+This extension surface is stable for the `v1.x` series.